 A skin cancer screening is a visual inspection of your skin by a medical professional of your moles, freckles and other marks.
 There is no need to take blood, and nothing will be cut or removed at the time of the screening.
 Screenings generally take only 15 minutes.

-A dermatologic surgeon will provide the screening and may have support staff, such as a physician assistant.
+Typically a dermatologic surgeon will provide the screening and may have support staff, such as a physician assistant.

 Dermatologic surgeons are dermatologists who have unique qualifications and experience in the use of a wide variety of surgical and non-surgical methods of treating the skin and preventing skin problems.